DuncanCragg/OnexOS/README-game.md

 re-mash and re-purpose anything, and join all of your spaces, buildings and games together in new ways, sharing materials or entire constructions between your creations.

-I can link to a city you've built from my virtual garden, which lets me see it and just walk across into it, or you can link to a leaf I made, and use it yourself.
+You can link to a city you've built from your virtual garden, which lets you see it and just walk across into it, or you can link to a leaf you made, and use it elsewhere.

 Petals link to flowers, vases to tables, rooms within houses, streets of cities.

-### How do I control who can see and change my stuff?

-Everything you build stays owned by you.
-You get to decide who can see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.
-You can set up a virtual family kitchen with a message board, or a living room with a photo wall, all visible only to you and your family.

 ### What's the cost?

 There is none.
-Free and open software and protocols.
+Free and open software.

-There's no account set-up, and no adverts (unless someone creates a billboard somewhere!).
-You can all just jump in and start co-creating!
+There's no account set-up, and no adverts.
+You can just jump in and start creating!

-Being open, it's free from lock-in to "walled gardens".

 --------------------------------------------

-### Building worlds together, with links between objects
+### Building worlds with links between objects

-Having everything in the world, from photos to cities and from leaves to forests, linked together allows us all to quickly create a potentially huge, single, shared universe.
+Having everything in the world, from photos to cities and from leaves to forests, linked together allows you to quickly create a potentially huge, single universe.

-In this virtual world we can quickly and easily co-create vast interactive, engaging, fun, calm, beautiful and imaginative places.
+In this virtual world you can quickly and easily create vast interactive, engaging, fun, calm, beautiful and imaginative places.
 It's an endless world of whatever you like.
-Use the world for fun or to organise your thoughts; you can build a creative space, a thinking space, or a meeting space.
+Use the world for fun or to organise your thoughts; you can build a creative space or a thinking space.

 Make a chill-out room with coloured lights and soft-coloured walls.
 You could type up poems or stories or pin inspirational quotes and images around your chill-out room.
 Organise your photos on gallery walls.
-Build your ideal house, then a street of houses with your family and friends, then construct entire cities together.
+Build your ideal house, then a street of houses, then construct entire cities.
 Build forests and castles.
 You can create a magical tree, then copy that into a magical wood, then multiply that wood into a magical forest.

-The first thing you may do here is build a family room to share stuff.
-Just quickly snap together some panels into a room, then put a panel on the wall as a pinboard space to pin messages and photos.
-Everyone can visit this room on their own device and will see each other and can say "Hi!", then add to the pinboard.
+The first thing you may do here is build a room.
+Just quickly snap together some panels into a room, then put a panel on the wall as a pinboard space to pin notes and photos.

 With links you can build a city:

  - build a house from panels linked into rooms and rooms linked together
- - add more rooms to build your virtual family home, perhaps one room for each of you
+ - add more rooms to build your virtual home, perhaps one room for each of you
- - then build a street made of links to all the houses of your family and friends
+ - then build a street made of links to more houses
  - add some extra houses by creating one house and dropping its link up the street
- - then build a city with links to the streets of other families
+ - then build a city with links between the streets

-You can build shared experiences like a gallery:
+You can build experiences like a gallery:

- - place a large city gallery with walls linking to everyone's favourite photos in their albums or photo frames
+ - place a large city gallery with walls linking to your favourite photos in their albums or photo frames
  - rebuild the gallery to create many rooms organised by theme
  - a picture matching two themes in the gallery can appear twice, with a link from each room
- - if you like the gallery's "landscape" room, simply grab its link and paste it onto your own virtual house
+ - if you like the gallery's "landscape" room, simply grab its link and paste it onto your virtual house
  - now you can wander in easily at any time (but you'll be in the gallery now, so need to hit the back button to return home!)

 Or a warehouse:

- - create a warehouse store full of links to 3D objects to share with each other
+ - create a warehouse store full of links to 3D objects
  - fill it with plants, tables, trees, rocks, houses, castles
  - if you want to use something, you don't walk out with it, you just grab a link to it and drop it where you want